mua22/FA18-BSE-Classes/README.md

 Press OK

-Install composer
-run from command prompt
+Install composer then run from command prompt

+`composer create-project --prefer-dist laravel/laravel blog`

+`cd blog`

+`php -S localhost:8000 -t=public`

-composer create-project --prefer-dist laravel/laravel blog cd blog php -S localhost:8000 -t=public then access from chrome at localhost:8000
+then access from chrome at localhost:8000
 ### git code installation
-download or clone
+download or clone then in command prompt go to that folder

+`composer update`

+`php -S localhost:8000 -t=public`

-in command prompt go to that folder composer update php -S localhost:8000 -t=public then access from chrome at localhost:8000
+then access from chrome at localhost:8000